lubuntu-team/manual/source/2/2.3/2.3.1/lximage.rst

 .. image:: lximage-pref-window.png

 The :guilabel:`Image` tab has settings for how LXImage displays images.
 To change the background color in a window press the button next to :guilabel:`Normal background color` and then a window will pop up showing your color choice.
 To change the background color when fullscreen press the button next to :guilabel:`Fullscreen background color` and the same color picker window will appear.
 To change how long it takes for a each slide to change change in a slideshow change the :guilabel:`Slide show interval (seconds)` field.
 To show the image outline by default check the :guilabel:`Show image outline by default` checkbox.
-To fit images when naviagting check the :guilabel:`Fit images when navigating` checkbox.
+To fit images when navigating check the :guilabel:`Fit images when navigating` checkbox.
 To smooth images when you zooming check the :guilabel:`Smooth images on zooming` checkbox.

 .. image:: lximage-pref-image.png